 The second wave of the holiday season is here, and we’ve got some simple ideas, that won’t cost a lot of money, to incorporate festive fun into outings, arts & crafts, movement, and even snacks!
-Pick and choose what sounds fun for your kiddos and what works for your family, and enjoy!
+Pick and choose what sounds fun for your kiddos and what works for your family, and enjoy!Ā

 Christmas tree science, Hanukkah games, holiday recipes and outings, plus a few ideas on how to give back with your kids.
+This list of ideas is meant to help caregivers sustain the excitement, energy, and magic in children around the holidays and also just get us through.
+Because…whew!

 Movement